 A shell script for launching CiteSpace is included in the CiteSpace package: StartCiteSpace_Mac.sh.
 At the command prompt in a terminal on your Mac, type: sh StartCiteSpace_Mac.sh, then follow the prompt.

-If you have problems, comments, and/or suggestions related to CiteSpace, please get in touch via facebook, the blog on science.net, or email me.
+If you have problems, comments, and/or suggestions related to CiteSpace, please get in touch via the CiteSpace page on SourceForge.